Trudeau Taps Climate Activist For Key Role In Major Cabinet Reshuffle - UrduPoint

 Trudeau Taps Climate Activist For Key Role In Major Cabinet Reshuffle

-At a ceremony in Ottawa, Guilbeault was all smiles as he was sworn in alongside 37 other faces, including Anita Anand who was picked to lead a military plagued by sexual misconduct allegations, and Melanie Joly who was promoted to foreign minister.
+At a ceremony in Ottawa, Guilbeault was all smiles as he was sworn in alongside 37 other faces, including Anita Anand who was picked to lead a military plagued by sexual misconduct allegations, and Melanie Joly who was appointed foreign minister.

-His promotion comes just days before global leaders are set to gather in Glasgow for the COP26 summit on climate change.
+His promotion comes just days before global leaders are set to gather in Glasgow, Scotland for the COP26 summit on climate change.

-Decades later, he scaled Toronto's CN Tower in a stunt to press for ratification of the Kyoto Protocol, founded Equiterre -- one of Canada's top environmental organizations -- and worked in senior roles at several other groups including Greenpeace.
+Decades later, he scaled Toronto's CN Tower in a stunt to press for ratification of the Kyoto Protocol, he co-founded one of Canada's top environmental organizations (Equiterre), and he has worked in senior roles at several other groups including Greenpeace.

 "Steven Guilbeault knows the issues, key players and understands the importance of environmental issues," Greenpeace's Patrick Bonin told AFP, praising Trudeau's pick for environment minister.